 Diwali in India is a huge thing to be proud of and celebrate.
 The epic-based belief that depicts the victory of good over evil is commemorated in rich, elaborate ways in India.
 People in various parts of the country celebrate the festival in myriad ways.
-This festival of lights is a huge thing in a country with a whirlpool of beliefs and thousand different stories attached to the same reason for celebrating the epic victory in literally so many ways.
+This festival of lights is a huge thing in a country with a whirlpool of beliefs and a thousand different stories attached to the same reason for celebrating the epic victory is literally so many ways.

 Well, for the traveler in you, who’s inquisitive about different parts of the Indian sub-continent celebrating Diwali in different ways, here are our favorite pick-ups for a Diwali vacation.

 5 Best Places To Visit In India To Witness Elaborate Diwali Celebrations

 Given below are places in India that celebrate Diwali with utmost grandeur, pomp, and show.
 Not to mention, these are also the places you might feel safe visiting, keeping in mind the covid-19 pandemic situation.
 Scroll through, know more.

 Diwali celebrations are usually glamorous, quite a lot here in Varanasi.
 You can always start out here, by taking a bath in the holy Ganges ( check-up with the covid-19 guidelines).
 Further, explore the bazaars that have almost everything- from traditional clothes to sweets and a lot more.
 You can always take a boat ride on glistening and gleaming waters with floating candles all over.
 Not to mention the religious chants that coo into your ears right away.
 You can even take part in the Diwali of Gods or Dev Deepavali, which is celebrated here as a part of the iconic Ganga Mahotsav Festival.